shihankanungo/shihankanungo.github.io/courses.md

 ## Algebra and Number Theory

-<small>"Structures are the essence of mathematics, and algebra provides the language to describe them." --- Nicolas Bourbaki</small> <br>
+<small>"Structures are the essence of mathematics, and algebra provides the language to describe them." --- Bourbaki</small> <br>
 <small>"Number theorists are like lotus-eaters -- having tasted this food they can never give it up." --- Leopold Kronecker</small>

 ![separator](images/septhin.png)